 - O To comply with the Executive Order on Environmental Justice, update the demographic analysis of Hillsborough County to identify Communities of Concern. - Address Greenhouse gas reduction requirements, coordinate land use and transportation strategies, as required. - Community Transportation Vision, Implementation, and Evaluation - Assess and prioritize long-range bicycle, pedestrian, congestion management, system preservation, intermodal, freight, safety, transit, TDM and ITS needs.
 Develop performance measures to quantify the benefits of these investments.
 Conduct reviews and prepare reports as required under the Interlocal Agreement Regarding Transportation Sales Surtax of January 1, 2019. - Assist in developing multi-modal LOS districts, consistent with FDOT Quality/LOS and Multi-Modal District Handbooks. - Evaluate multi-modal LOS criteria. - o If the region becomes an air quality non-attainment area, use the latest software to determine and certify the conformity of the LRTP TIP with air quality standards and/or emissions budgets established in the State Implementation Plan (SIP). - O Use the methodology stipulated in the Final Conformity Determination Regulations promulgated by EPA/USDOT; base conformity determinations, if necessary, on emissions estimates developed from the most recent socioeconomic, travel, and congestion data; develop draft conformity determination for the LRTP and TIP in consultation with the FHWA, FTA, EPA, FDEP, FDOT and HCEPC. - As part of the Congestion Management Process, recommend travel reduction, traffic operations, or alternative fuel strategies necessary to maintain air quality.
-These will be coordinated through the TIP process, Congestion Management Process, and the MPO Chair's Coordinating Committee. - Coordinate with FDOT and other partners to review performance measures and set targets, including ones that link the programming of LRTP projects into the TIP to desired outcomes. - Analysis of LRTP cumulative and indirect community health impacts - Updates and Ongoing - Amend the current 2045 LRTP if necessary. - Conduct technical studies, as needed. - Update technical documentation of database. - O Design a relational database to be used as the basis of a freight movement management system for Hillsborough County. - O Monitor land use amendments to adopted local comprehensive plans and revise, as necessary, the latest socioeconomic data sets for long- and short-range planning and air quality conformity determinations.
+These will be coordinated through the TIP process, Congestion Management Process, and the MPO Chair's Coordinating Committee. - Support USF and Hillsborough County Environmental Protection Commission in developing air quality monitoring opportunities to improve data about the distribution of air quality impacts on demographic groups. - Coordinate with FDOT and other partners to review performance measures and set targets, including ones that link the programming of LRTP projects into the TIP to desired outcomes. - Analysis of LRTP cumulative and indirect community health impacts - Updates and Ongoing - o Amend the current 2045 LRTP if necessary. - Conduct technical studies, as needed. - Update technical documentation of database. - O Design a relational database to be used as the basis of a freight movement management system for Hillsborough County.

+O Monitor land use amendments to adopted local comprehensive plans and revise, as necessary, the latest socioeconomic data sets for long- and short-range planning and air quality conformity determinations.